mytv1/blockchain_go/README.md

 ```

 Blockchain structure is just array of Blocks, very simple.
 And with our purpose, to make a simple blockchain simulation, I think it's enough.
 Though, we can see at least 2 problems here:
 + Memory storage : Currently bitcoin blockchain size is about 150GB, and we don't want to save something that large to memory.
-In my opinion, we can save it to files (databases). ~~We will mention it later~~.
+In my opinion, we can save it to files (databases).
+We will mention later.
-[comment]: <> (Xem câu gạch ngang)

 + PrevBlockHash wasted : With this structure, we can reference to previous block by indexing, therefore block's PrevBlockHash property may be wasted.
-But I think it's normal, and we can see its uses on future articles.
+We can see its uses on future articles.

 You may want to consider ethereum blockchain structure [here](https://github.com/ethereum/go-ethereum/blob/master/core/blockchain.go)